Jesse Winker: New York Mets

 On July 28, 2024, the Nationals traded Winker to the New York Mets in exchange for minor league pitcher Tyler Stuart.
 On August 21, during a game against the Baltimore Orioles, Winker hit his first home run as a Met, a walk-off home run off of pitcher Seranthony Domínguez, giving the Mets a 4–3 victory.
 In 44 games for the Mets in 2024, Winker batted .243/.318/.365 with 3 home runs and 13 RBI.

 On October 8 in the 2024 National League Division Series against the Philadelphia Phillies, Winker hit his first career postseason home run, a solo home run to right field off of pitcher Aaron Nola.
 In the 2024 MLB postseason, Winker played in 10 games for the Mets, batting .318/.531/.636 with one home run and four RBI.
 After the season, he became a free agent.

 On January 17, 2025, Winker re-signed with the Mets on a one-year, $8 million contract.
 On May 4, he suffered an oblique strain attempting to throw Brendan Donovan out at home in a 6–5 loss against the St. Louis Cardinals.
 The next day, Winker was diagnosed with a Grade 2 strain of his right oblique, and was subsequently ruled out for 6–8 weeks.
 On June 23, he was transferred to the 60-day injured list.
 Winker was activated on July 8.
+However, in his first game back, he exited the game due to back tightness, landing on the injured list on July 11.
 He played in 26 total games for the Mets, hitting .229/.309/.400 with one home run, 10 RBI, and one stolen base.
 On September 2, manager Carlos Mendoza announced that Winker would be shut down due to a lower back injury, and would likely miss the remainder of the year.